defrag-bambino/Drifting-with-RL/Unity Project/README.md

 # Unity Project file(s)

 ## Usage
 Import the **DeepDrifting** folder as a Project into Unity.
-Open the "SampleScene" or "new_rew_func", if not already open.
+Open the "SampleScene", if not already open.
 Play around with the settings and adapt the simulation to your liking.
 Hit *build* to create an executable(REF_TO_EXECUTABLES_FOLDER) or train your AI directly in the editor (See ML Agents Documentation).
+(new_rew_func is highly experimental and does not work currently)

 ## Advanced use